uboslinux/ubos-docs/sphinx/developers/site-json.rst

 * has a certain hostname, such as ``family.example.com``, or ``*`` if the site should respond to all requests regardless of HTTP host header;
 * has a single administrator, for which username, e-mail address etc. are given;
-* may or may not have SSL information (key, certificate etc.) so the site can be served over HTTPS;
+* may or may not have SSL/TLS information (key, certificate etc.) so the site can be served over HTTPS;
 * runs one or more apps at different context paths, such as Wordpress at ``/blog``, and a wiki at ``/wiki``.